 Peter graduated from Cambridge and completed his post-graduate training in general practice in South London before moving to the City in 1987.
 He was a founder partner of the Practice in 1991, since developing a particular interest in the epidemiology of cardiac disease and the role of lipids and other metabolic abnormalities in cardiac risk assessment as part of our screening programmes.
 He also has special interests in dermatology, trauma and orthopaedics and aviation medicine.

-Peter is an approved examiner for the MCA under the Merchant Shipping Regulations for the UK; an approved examiner for Norwegian and Oil & Gas UK offshore workers and also appointed by the Health & Safety Executive to perform statutory medical examinations under the Ionising Radiations Regulations (1999).
+Peter is an approved examiner for the MCA under the Merchant Shipping Regulations for the UK; an approved examiner for Oil & Gas UK offshore workers and also appointed by the Health & Safety Executive to perform statutory medical examinations under the Ionising Radiations Regulations (1999).
 He is a member of the Society of Occupational Medicine and a Fellow of the Royal Society of Medicine.

 Peter graduated from the University of the Witwatersrand in 1987 and after postgraduate training spent time in Sports Medicine at Cape Town, where he obtained a BSc degree in Sports Science.
 He combined an interest in Sports Medicine with his General Practice in Cape Town over several years, attending to individuals and teams up to international level, and has toured with the South African cricket team.

 He has worked in a wide range of positions in the UK since 2003, gaining experience in both NHS and private hospitals, general practice and other settings.
 He came to Roodlane after obtaining his MRCGP in 2009.
 Since working in the City, Peter has developed an interest in Occupational Medicine and obtained his Diploma in 2012.

 He has developed an interest in sports medicine, mental health, dermatology and addictions.
 Outside interests include photography, Tai Chi and walking as well as sport in general.